PaloAltoNetworks/rbac-police/docs/eval.md

 # rbac-police eval
-Evaulates the RBAC permissions of serviceAccounts, pods and nodes using policies written in Rego.
+Evaulates the RBAC permissions of Kubernetes identities using policies written in Rego.
 If a RBAC permission JSON file isn't provided as an argument, `eval` internally calls [`collect`](./collect.md).

 See [policies.md](./policies.md) for the list of built-in policies and for instructions on creating new ones.
 The built-in policy library aim to identify privilege escaltion paths in a cluster.